HubTou/b2bt/README.5.md

   * The temporary directory where the test happens will automatically be cleaned, and this doesn't need to be addressed by the user
 * **INPUT_LINES** is 0 to N lines of text to be injected as standard input into the command to be tested.
 Again, leading or trailing spaces and newline characters are stripped

+If you want portable test suites, please make sure that all commands you use in the pre, cmd and post sections are available in all the operating systems that you target...

 ## EXAMPLES
 A minimal test suite would be: